Vancouver-Art-Gallery/Quire_From_The_Earth/content/the_exhibition/202-gumps.md

 The dinnerware---plates, bowls, cups, saucers and a few accessories---was offered in soft blue, pale green and warm beige.
 While these pieces were prototypes of what would become the eponymous Coupe line, they stand apart from the later production ware.
 The Gump's pieces are thinner, with a matte finish, more variation in colour and prominent speckling.
 The connection to the earth is evident, and highlighting this connection became a standard refrain in the marketing language for Heathware.
 A Gump's brochure features a photograph of Heath throwing a pot on the wheel with text that emphasizes the materiality of the dinnerware, formed from "honest, unadulterated clay."

 > In my thinking about the relationship between material and the finished results, the finished results should reveal the origin.
-In other words, when you look at a piece, you should be aware this is clay, it's not plastic.
-(Heath, *Oral History*, p.
-222)
+In other words, when you look at a piece, you should be aware this is clay, it's not plastic. *(Heath,* Oral History, *p.
+222)*

 ## Hand-thrown to Production